10 Unforgettable Fall Weekend Getaways in the Northeast

 4. Lincoln, New Hampshire

+It’s a small town nestled in the White Mountains, which look absolutely stunning during fall.
 It’s located right along the famous Kancamagus Highway, which is a must-do road trip for autumn lovers!
-There’s also a train ride and an aerial tram if you prefer to let someone else do the driving.
+You can check out the fall colors via a train ride or an aerial tram if you prefer to let someone else do the driving.

 🍂 Best Time to Visit (subject to change per season): Late September to Early October